sagesteppe/UFO_AIM_Panel1_Final_Report/README.md

 # Uncompahgre Field Office Terrestrial Assess, Inventory and Monitor Final Report

+A framework for the assembly of many chapters of work into a BLM style report.

 This repository contains the code to assemble all Chapters of the AIM project into a final document.
 It also contains a loose guide to the R scripts and data we used for ths project.

 ## Layout of the final report: